micmejia/bible-dump/AMPC/Mark/Mark 8.md

-Now they had [[^c]completely] forgotten to bring bread, and they had only one loaf with them in the boat.
+Now they had [completely] forgotten to bring bread, and they had only one loaf with them in the boat.